Tourism in Indonesia: International airports

 Each of the larger Indonesian islands has at least one international airport.
-The biggest and the busiest airport in Indonesia is Soekarno-Hatta International Airport in Jakarta, followed by Juanda International Airport in Surabaya as the second busiest airport in the country.
-There are four more international airports in Java, Halim Perdanakusuma International Airport, Yogyakarta International Airport, Jenderal Ahmad Yani International Airport, and Kertajati International Airport.
+The largest and busiest airport in Indonesia is Soekarno-Hatta International Airport in Jakarta, followed by Juanda International Airport in Surabaya.
+There are four international airports in Java: Halim Perdanakusuma International Airport, Yogyakarta International Airport, Jenderal Ahmad Yani International Airport and Kertajati International Airport.

-Bali, the tourism hotspot, has the I Gusti Ngurah Rai International Airport, which is the third busiest in Indonesia and one of the main entry points for foreign visitors.
+Bali, popular with tourists, contains the I Gusti Ngurah Rai International Airport, which is the third busiest in Indonesia and a main entry point for foreign visitors.

-There are seven international airports in Sumatra; Kualanamu International Airport in Medan, Sultan Iskandar Muda International Airport in Banda Aceh, Sultan Syarif Kasim II International Airport in Pekanbaru, Minangkabau International Airport in Padang, Sultan Mahmud Badaruddin II International Airport in Palembang, Hang Nadim International Airport in Batam, H.A.S.
+There are seven international airports in Sumatra: Kualanamu International Airport in Medan, Sultan Iskandar Muda International Airport in Banda Aceh, Sultan Syarif Kasim II International Airport in Pekanbaru, Minangkabau International Airport in Padang, Sultan Mahmud Badaruddin II International Airport in Palembang, Hang Nadim International Airport in Batam, and H.A.S.
 Hanandjoeddin International Airport in Tanjung Pandan.

-In Kalimantan, there are three international airports, Supadio International Airport in Pontianak, Sultan Aji Muhammad Sulaiman Sepinggan International Airport in Balikpapan, and Syamsudin Noor International Airport in Banjarmasin.
-In Sulawesi, there are two international airports, Sam Ratulangi International Airport in Manado and Sultan Hasanuddin International Airport in Makassar, which is a major hub serving central and eastern Indonesia is also the 4th busiest.
+In Kalimantan, there are three international airports: Supadio International Airport in Pontianak, Sultan Aji Muhammad Sulaiman Sepinggan International Airport in Balikpapan, and Syamsudin Noor International Airport in Banjarmasin.
+In Sulawesi, there are two international airports: Sam Ratulangi International Airport in Manado and Sultan Hasanuddin International Airport in Makassar (which is a hub serving central and eastern Indonesia, as well as the country's fourth busiest airport).

-Other international airports in Indonesia include Sentani International Airport in Jayapura, Lombok International Airport in the island of Lombok, and Komodo International Airport in the island of Flores.
+Other international airports in Indonesia include Sentani International Airport in Jayapura, Lombok International Airport on the island of Lombok, and Komodo International Airport on the island of Flores.